francisacharya/catalystittest/README.md

 This is a test script for job vacancy at catalystIT.
+Task 1 contains script to add a csv file contents to data with simple updates to data and Task 2 contains script to printout desired output

 Task 1
-To run this script type 'php user_upload.php' in root location of the folder This project contains script to add a csv file contents to data with simple updates to data
+To run this script type 'php user_upload.php' in root location of the folder

 Task 2
 To run this script type 'php foobar.php' in root location of the folder